openebs-archive/openebs-docs/docs/jivaguide.md

 Jiva pool requires mount path to prepared and available.
 Note that if the mount path is not pointing a real disk, then a local directory is created with this mount path and the replica data goes to the container image disk (similar to the case of `default` pool)

-- yaml specification to create the jiva pool is shown below
+- YAML specification to create the jiva pool is shown below

 ```
     apiVersion: openebs.io/v1alpha1